Periyasamy10/Periyasamy10/README.md

 ## 🧑‍💻 About Me

 Hi!
-I’m a DevOps Engineer with 4.5+ years of hands-on experience automating infrastructure, building scalable CI/CD pipelines, and deploying applications securely on AWS and Kubernetes.
+I’m a DevOps and Platform Engineer with 4.5+ years of hands-on experience automating infrastructure, building scalable CI/CD pipelines, and deploying applications securely on AWS and Kubernetes.
 I love working with cloud-native technologies and turning complex manual processes into elegant, automated systems.

 ---